socal-ucr/socal-ucr.github.io/home.md

 ---
 # Observability into Application-level Metrics with eBPF

 To provide greater insight into the complex behavior of modern data centers, non-invasive tools for observability have become increasingly important for data center management and optimization.
-Observability tools aim to collect various telemetries and measurements of various data center components, such as metrics (bandwidth utilization, memory utilization, etc.), logs, or distributed traces of applications.
-The emergence of eBPF (extended Berkeley Packet Fil- ter) has revolutionized observability and monitoring tools in the Linux ecosystem. eBPF allows the execution of custom programs in a secure, in-kernel virtual machine, thus providing a unique vantage point for monitoring system-level activities.
+Observability tools aim to collect various telemetry and measurements of various data center components, such as metrics (bandwidth utilization, memory utilization, etc.), logs, or distributed traces of applications.
+The emergence of eBPF (extended Berkeley Packet Filter) has revolutionized observability and monitoring tools in the Linux ecosystem. eBPF allows the execution of custom programs in a secure, in-kernel virtual machine, thus providing a unique vantage point for monitoring system-level activities.

 Many observability tools have been built with eBPF to provide observability for security, networking activity, container activity, and monitoring of distributed infrastructures, such as Kubernetes.
-While eBPF has historically be used to provide observability in distributed infrastructures, the use of eBPF to guide management within a single server is not well explored.
+While eBPF has historically been used to provide observability in distributed infrastructures, the use of eBPF to guide management within a single server is not well explored.

 ## Goal